FreezingMoon/AncientBeast/contributing.md

 ### Installing Dependencies

-You'll have to install an Apache HTTP Server, like [AMPPS](http://www.ampps.com/downloads) or something similar.
+You'll have to install an Apache HTTP Server, like [AMPPS](http://www.ampps.com/downloads) or something OS specific, like WAMP, [MAMP](https://www.mamp.info) or LAMP.

 ### Recommended Tool